SmallImprovements/react-redux-composable-list/docs/features/Select.md

 * **actionCreators.doSelectItems(stateKey, ids, isSelect):**
   * selects or deselects multiple items in the list
 * **actionCreators.doSelectItemsExclusively(stateKey, ids, isSelect):**
-  * selects or deselects multiple items exclusively in the list
+  * selects or deselects multiple items exclusively in the list, meaning that only these items get selected and all previous selected items get unselected
 * **actionCreators.doSelectItemsReset(stateKey):**
   * resets all selected items